Ted Gioia: Bio

 California, a working class neighborhood in the South-Central area of

 Los Angeles.
-Gioia was valedictorian and a National Merit Scholar at
+Gioia was valedictorian and a National Merit Scholar

-received a degree in English (graduating with honors and distinction),
+he received a degree in English (graduating with honors and distinction),

 served as editor of Stanford’s literary magazine,